n132/Libc-GOT-Hijacking/README.md

 > You only need to know the base address of Glibc

 The simplest way to attack is to find a function using writable GOT value and set it `system` to perform `system("/bin/sh")`.
-It depends on the challenges/cases and it's **good enough** for most cases and this repo is giving a more complex/verbose solution to gain not only RIP but ROP.
+It depends on the challenges/cases and it's **good enough** for most cases and this repo is giving a more complex/verbose solution to gain not only RIP but ROP for generic cases.

+# Before Reading

 # Update